 For all practical purposes, 2020 seems like the lost year.
 We’re over half way through the year and we’ve accomplished little, having spent the better part of the year sheltering in our homes to escape the raging pandemic.
 With widespread uncertainty and fear, we tend to turn inwards and look away from the plight of others.
-However, it’s precisely during tough times like these that we need to look out for others, showing compassion and empathy for those who are less fortunate.
+However, it’s precisely during tough times like these that we need to look out for others, showing compassion, emotionally aware and empathy for those who are less fortunate.
 Not only does this inculcate a feeling of gratitude for your good fortune, but it also prompts you to do something for others who need your help.
-Of course, this is where empathy and compassion come into play, without which you cannot have meaningful relationships.
+Of course, this is where your skills of empathy and compassion come into play, without which you cannot have meaningful relationships.
 So, how do we cultivate these emotions to be our best selves?

 In the first part of this series, we focused on mindfulness and today, we’ll talk about unlocking the second key – the emotional quotient.